Does your Business Startup Need

 Storage Space?

-Over 450,000 businesses were started 2014, according to the U.S. Census.
+Almost 5.5 million businesses were started 2023, according to the U.S. Census.
 That’s a lot of businesses.
 And with starting a business comes the need for space.
 But as most small business owners can attest, the budget for a large leased space isn’t typically in the cards.
 Most businesses start off by renting space that is under 1000 sq. feet.
 After getting the desks, computers, cubicle walls, and other items in place, owners don’t have a lot of space for anything extra.
 While they could rent additional office space to store additional items, the cost to do so is prohibitive.

 One alternative would be to put extra items in the owner’s basement or garage.
 But doing so can be problematic.
 Water damage, temperature fluctuations, rodent or pest issues can and do occur in these types of environments.